 Hays House 1857 Restaurant and Tavern on Main Street in Council Grove, Kansas.

 Seth M. Hays, a grandson of Daniel Boone, was the first white settler in Council Grove in 1847.
 In 1857 he opened the Hays House Tavern and Restaurant.
-Today, Hays House is the oldest continuously operating restaurant west of the Mississippi River.
-Its customers have included Jesse James and George Armstrong Custer.
+Today, Hays House is one of the oldest continuously operating restaurants west of the Mississippi River.
+Its customers included Jesse James and George Armstrong Custer.

 The ownership and management at Hays House has changed a number of times over the years and the building was restored in the 1970s.
 In December 2011, there was a fire in the restaurant and the kitchen (which was in an addition to the historic structure) was completely destroyed.
 The restaurant might not have reopened, but 25 local residents pooled their money, formed Flint Hills Investors, bought the Hays House and reopened with the same menu in May 2012.
 The exterior of the historic restaurant was significant redone with a new look in 2015.

 In December 2019, Flint Hills Investors closed Hays House and it looked like it might never open again, but in June 2020, Frank and Shey-Anne Greco of Alma, Kansas and Randall Dickson, an executive chef from Lawrence, Kansas, opened Hays House Restaurant once again.
 We hurried out to Council Grove and dined at Hay House twice just 3 weeks later.

 We visited Hays House Restaurant on a Saturday night.
 There were sanitation stations near the entrance and (at least while we were there) parties were seated at tables which were at least 6 feet apart.
 Condiments and all other things had been removed from the tables.